matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 ## Proposal

-For the `POST /_matrix/client/v3/keys/device_signing/upload` endpoint the Homeserver should only require User-Interactive authentication (UIA) if a user has an existing cross-signing master key uploaded to the Homeserver.
+For the `POST /_matrix/client/v3/keys/device_signing/upload` endpoint the Homeserver should only require User-Interactive Authentication (UIA) if the user already has an existing cross-signing master key uploaded to the Homeserver.

 ## Potential issues